 We had a pretty good thunderstorm this evening.
 It really poured for a little bit and I think there may have even been some small hail mixed in.
 Being late in the evening the sun was pretty low and stayed out while it poured.
 I figured there might be a rainbow so of course went outside to check for one.
 There was indeed one and it was a very bright one at that and then the second outer one.

+Two monarch butterflies nectoring on our new pink swamp milkweed flowersThis is a picture that shows two monarchs butterflies nectoring on our new pink swamp milkweed.
 Our milkweed was eaten bare save a few new leaves the caterpillars hadn’t found yet.
 We happened to be at a hardware store picking up sand for our sandbag and saw there was still some stuff in the garden center so I suggested we go look for milkweed just in case they have any left.
-We walked right past it at first then I smelled the vanilla smell.
-They had the pink swamp milkweed the we originally wanted.

 We had scattered thunderstorms pop up today and while it didn’t rain much if at all here the storm was to our east and the sun was the right angle to give is a rainbow.
 I saw it out the window so I went to a nearby open area to see if I could see one.
 Sure enough there was not only one but a double rainbow.
-This is the second double rainbow we’ve had within a few days.
+Another double rainbow over a field.

+Double rainbow someplace in Mount Joy PAHere’s a photo of a double rainbow over a street someplace in Mount Joy.
 We had some heavy rain then the sun came out while it was still raining so of course I thought to look for a rainbow.
 Not only was their a rainbow but there was a double rainbow!
 Haven’t seen one of those around here in a year or two if I am remembering correctly.
-It’s very cool to just enjoy natures show sometimes.
-Well all the time its worth it to stop and look and what nature provides for free.

 It was a decent day and we wanted some fresh air today so we opted to go out on the riverfront trail and grab a few caches.
 It was a pretty nice day though.
 Pretty much the whole time out there we kept seeing these butterflies flying all around.
-I haven’t been able to discover for sure what type of butterfly (or moth it is) but I am pretty sure it is a butterfly.
+Butterfly on plant along the Northwest River TrailHere’s a picture of a reddish brown butterfly that we saw many of on the Northwest River Trail today.

 There hasn’t been much snow this year.
 We’ve been ending up on the arm side of storms but today things worked out so snow formed on a cold front.
 By later in the day the snow was coming down fairly heavily and we wound up with 3 inches or so by my best guess.
 Tomorrow should be interesting with the Arctic front moving through the area. with luck we’ll have some nice snow squalls.